Exclusivity Club: Light-touch regulations for AIFs with accredited investors

 (iv) The prospective investor has the ability to bear the financial risks associated with the investment.

-Transition to existing eligible AIFs
+Transition of existing eligible AIFs

 One of the proposals of the LVF CP is to permit eligible AIFs, not formed as an LVF, to convert themselves into an LVF and avail the benefits available to LVF schemes.
 The conversion shall be subject to obtaining positive consent from all the investors.